The seven harmful books studied in The Great Sex Rescue research project included:

 NATALIE: That is awesome.
 When was it released?

 NATALIE: Oh my goodness!
 This is amazing.
 Here we are.
 Just on the back end, we are actually recording this in December.

 SHEILA: Merry Christmas!

 NATALIE: But you guys won’t be hearing this until March.
-Right now I can pre-order it, I just found out.
+I can pre-order it right now, I just found out.
 So I am definitely pre-ordering my own copy.
-I was also telling Sheila we are kind of like Ying and Yang because she is all about helping women have great marriages, and I’m all about helping women get out of their crappy marriages.
+I was also telling Sheila we are kind of like yin and yang, because she is all about helping women have great marriages and I’m all about helping women get out of their crappy marriages.
 So here we are together.
 I’m so excited.

 NATALIE: That’s right.
 Here’s the other thing.
 A lot of the women I work with end up getting divorced from their abusive partners, and they end up getting remarried.
 Then they come to your blog trying to figure out, “What does a healthy marriage look like?
 How can I make this even more amazing?”

 SHEILA: Yes.
 I’m a safe place.

 NATALIE: Yes.
 Sheila is a very safe place, because you can go to her blog… If you are listening and are not sure if your relationship is problematic or not – you probably know it’s problematic – but if you’re not sure if it borders on abusive, go to Sheila’s blog.
 She has a lot of great articles that talk about that as well.
 She doesn’t skirt around the issue of abuse at all on her blog.
 So she’s a safe resource.